Is Your ATV Winch Not Working? – Troubleshooting Guide & Fixes

 How ATV Winches Work

 ATV winches use an electric or hydraulic motor to spool a cable around a drum.
-When activated, the motor engages, pulling in or releasing the cable to move or recover your ATV.
+When activated, the motor engages, pulling in or releasing the cable to move or recover your ATV when and in stranded or stuck off-road.

 Power?
 It comes from your ATV’s battery, with a solenoid directing electricity to the motor.